Tuesday, July 1, 2003 — 7:12 pm

 Oneida County, Wisconsin — Route 17 at Cross Country Road

-Sal and I took the girls to Paradise, Michigan for three days, then spent two days in Rhinelander hanging around with the Weddles.
-On this night, Beth watched the four kids while the four adults went to the White Stag for a steak dinner.
+We spent two days in Rhinelander.
+On this night, we went to the White Stag for a steak dinner.
 After eating, we drove into Rhinelander to rent a movie and get some ice cream.

 The animal was walking slowly, and it wasn’t walking like a deer.
 Its legs were thicker and its neck stuck straight out in front.
 I asked, “Is that a bear?”
 Everyone one encouraged me to drive faster, and I did, but whatever it was kept on walking and disappeared into the trees along the road.
 Someone said it might be a dog, but we were all excited enough to be disappointed that we’d missed it.

 When I got to where it was last seen, I slowed way down.
 There was a lot of traffic on the roads, but right at this point things cleared out and nothing was coming from either direction.
 I rolled along and we all looked off into the boggy brush.
 We soon came to a dirt road, and there, about 20 yards off the highway was a half-grown Black Bear.
 It was facing away from us, but when I stopped, it looked at us over its right shoulder, then immediately jogged off at an angle into the woods away from us.